-Before the coin toss, the Field Judge and Side Judge should escort the teams that will be on their respective sidelines for the first half from the locker room to the sidelines according to the order stated at the PAC.
+Before the coin toss, the Field Judge and Side Judge escort the teams that will be on their respective sidelines for the first half from the locker room to the sidelines according to the order stated at the PAC.
 Both teams should be on their sidelines no later than five minutes before the scheduled start of the game.

 At four minutes before the scheduled start time, the Referee and Umpire should jog to the middle of the field from the press box sideline to conduct the coin toss.
 The Referee should enter from the right side of the press box, and the Umpire should enter from the left.
-The Line Judge, from the sideline opposite the press box, and Head Linesman, from the press box sideline, obtain a game ball for the kickoff and line up on the sides of the non-speaking captains.
+The Line Judge, from the sideline opposite the press box, and Head Linesman, from the press box sideline, obtain a game ball for the kickoff and stand next to the non-speaking captains.
 The Field Judge and Side Judge stand next to the speaking captains.
-The Back Judge stands next to the Field Judge.

-At the Referee's signal, the Field Judge and Side Judge escort their respective captains on to the field.
-These officials stop at the hash marks and send the captains to the Referee and Umpire.
-Other officials remain on their sidelines.
+At the Referee's signal, the Field Judge and Side Judge escort their captains on to the field.
+The officials stop at the hash marks and send the captains to the Referee and Umpire.
 The captains face each other with their backs to their sidelines.

 The visiting captain calls the toss.
-After, the Referee tosses the coin and obtain each team's option.
+After, the Referee tosses the coin and obtains each team's option.
 Officials record the results and team choices.
-The Back Judge will obtain the kicking team's ball from the Head Linesman or Line Judge for the kickoff.

-If the National Anthem is played following the coin toss, all officials will stand at attention, facing the flag (or music source if there is no flag), with the cap held by the right hand over the left chest.
+If the National Anthem is played following the coin toss, all officials will stand at attention. facing the flag (or music source if there is no flag), with the cap held by the right hand over the left chest.

-After, the crew assembles at midfield for final instructions.
-Officials then break to their positions for the opening kickoff.
+After, the crew will assemble at midfield for final instructions, Officials then break to their positions for the opening kickoff.

-The positions for the pregame coin toss are illustrated below:
+The officiating positions for the pregame coin toss are illustrated below: